 The role of the Governing Body

 The Headteacher of the school is responsible for day-to-day leadership of the school.
 The role of the Governing Body is to provide strategic management, ask challenging questions and to act as a “critical friend”, in partnership with and supporting the work of the Headteacher and other staff.
-Lewisham Council provides professional support services to the Governing Body, details are available via this link.
+Lewisham Council provides professional support services to the Governing Body.
+Please follow link for more details

 The school is required to publish information concerning Governors’ responsibilities, their business interests and their attendance at meetings see attached report Governors are at the heart of how a school operates.
 How they do their job affects the interests of pupils, staff morale and how the school is seen by parents and others in the community.

 Parents can contact governors by arrangement through the school office.
 Governing Body minutes are also available by arrangement from the school office.

 Governors are people who have an interest in the role of schools in society and wish to make a positive contribution to their communities.
 They have enquiring minds and contribute to the effective running of the school and the educational achievements of its pupils.

 The Governing Body is given their powers and duties as an incorporated body.
 The Statutory responsibilities of the Governing Body are detailed in Section 21 of the Education Act 2002.
 Governors do not incur any personal liability in respect of any actions or decisions taken in good faith.

 The Governing Body’s Statutory primary role is to help raise standards of achievement.

 Standards: promoting high standards of achievement for all children and being accountable for the performance of the school to parents and the wider community.